Top 5 Government Health Insurance Schemes in India

 How can I avail myself of cashless treatment under a government health insurance scheme?

 To get cashless treatment, go to a hospital that is part of the scheme.
 If you are admitted, show your scheme-specific ID, for example, the Ayushman Bharat card, ESIC card, or State Health Card.
-The hospital will check your details, and you can get treatment without paying anything upfront
+The hospital will check your details, and you can get treatment without paying anything up front.

 Can I be enrolled in more than one government health insurance scheme?